OluwoleCo/MySite/src/pages/journal/2018-09-30-creating-your-own-dataset/index.md

 We are going to use Python as our scraping language, together with a simple and powerful library, BeautifulSoup.

-# 1. check the websites's robots.txt
+# 1. check the websites' robots.txt

 Websites are certain people's property and as a user, you are required to use it a certain way.
 People who build websites however, know that certain people will try to use it in a way that didn't intend for it to be used one of those ways is scraping.